 In 2019, the Archaeological Institute of America appointed Maureen as the distinguished Charles Eliot Norton Memorial Lecturer, inviting her to conduct a lecture tour of seven universities in Canada.
 She has been visiting professor at the Universität Basel and the Université de Fribourg in Switzerland, the Humboldt Universität in Berlin, and at McMaster University and the University of Calgary in Canada.

 She has directed excavations in Germany, Italy, Tunisia, and Britain.
-Her fieldwork project on a Roman imperial estate in Puglia in south-east Italy, funded by the British Academy/Leverhulme Trust, the Roman Society, the Social Sciences and Humanities Research Council of Canada (SSHRC), and the Rust Family Foundation, is the exploration of a Roman rural estate in imperial possession from the first to the third century A.D. at Vagnari in Puglia (Italy).
+Her fieldwork project on a Roman imperial estate in Puglia in south-east Italy, funded by the British Academy/Leverhulme Trust, the Roman Society, the Social Sciences and Humanities Research Council of Canada (SSHRC), and the Rust Family Foundation, was published in spring 2022.

 Director of Studies, MA in Roman Archaeology (2020-)

-Maureen has recently completed a book on Roman childhood entitled Infancy and Earliest Childhood in the Roman World.
-‘A Fragment of Time’ (Oxford University Press, 2018).
-She also contributed to and edited a volume (with Emma-Jayne Graham, Open University) on Infant Health and Death in Roman Italy (2014).
-Maureen’s work integrates archaeological and skeletal evidence, material culture, and iconography with social and cultural history, dispelling the long-held notion that very young children in the Roman world were marginal beings without any social significance whose lives were treated with indifference in an age of high infant mortality.
+Maureen published her research on Roman childhood in 2018 in the volume Infancy and Earliest Childhood in the Roman World.
+‘A Fragment of Time’ (Oxford University Press).
+Maureen’s work integrated archaeological and skeletal evidence, material culture, and iconography with social and cultural history, dispelling the long-held notion that very young children in the Roman world were marginal beings without any social significance whose lives were treated with indifference in an age of high infant mortality.
 This research was supported by the Balsdon Fellowship at the British School at Rome and a Leverhulme Research Fellowship.
 She also has researched the role of supplication and votive dedications in promoting maternal health and family continuity, and in 2016 she was the Hugh Last Fellow at the BSR with a project on the role of Roman religion in ideas about female fertility, pregnancy, and childbirth.
 Her publication appeared in the Papers of the British School at Rome in 2019.

-Maureen’s current fieldwork project focuses on the Roman imperial estate at Vagnari in Puglia in rural south-east Italy.
-Knowledge of Roman imperial properties in Italy chiefly has been derived from written evidence, so the excavations at Vagnari offer a fresh archaeological perspective on profound changes in social and political circumstances, population mobility, and economic regimes brought about by the imperial acquisition of land and labour.
+Maureen’s recently completed fieldwork project focused on the Roman imperial estate at Vagnari in Puglia in rural south-east Italy.
+Knowledge of Roman imperial properties in Italy chiefly has been derived from written evidence, so the excavations at Vagnari offered a fresh archaeological perspective on profound changes in social and political circumstances, population mobility, and economic regimes brought about by the imperial acquisition of land and labour.
 A comprehensive volume on the excavation, the structures, the finds, and the scientific analysis of artefacts, was published in 2022.

 Fellow of the Society of Antiquaries (FSA)